 How long can we keep your personal data?

-Information is held for as long as it is needed for processing, and in accordance with the Public Records (Scotland) Act 2011 and the Records Management Code of Practice.
+Information is held for as long as it is needed for processing, and in accordance with the Public Records (Scotland) Act 2011 and Records Management Code of Practice.
 We maintain a retention schedule detailing the minimum retention period for the information and procedures for the safe disposal of personal data.
 Please contact the data protection officer for information about data retention periods for any specific processing of data you are interested in and we will be happy to provide you with further information and give you reasons for the applied retention period.

 We often retain health information indefinitely, or until the specific data collection comes to an end and the dataset is no longer required, in accordance with our purposes of public interest in the area of public health such as epidemiology (monitoring trends in patterns of disease), to monitor the effectiveness of health interventions such as vaccination programmes, and to identify new and emerging infectious or environmental threats to the health of the population.
 These may involve understanding historic patterns over a long period in order to provide meaningful health intelligence and make better inferences about today and the future in order to protect the people of Scotland.

 Keeping some personal data indefinitely complies with the ICO guidance which states that controllers may hold personal data indefinitely for statistical, historical research, and archiving purposes in the public interest.
 Where this is the case, the specific data protection impact assessment will state this and explain why, including the appropriate safeguards which have been put in place.